LACDR/rspacer-workshop/README.md

 Materials and instructions for workshops on how to use rspacer and LACDR-ISA templates.

+Feel free to help us improve these materials, we are very happy with any suggestions.
+You can reach us by either submitting an issue or directly fix a problem using a pull request.

 ## Introduction

 This repository contains materials and instructions for workshops on how to use rspacer and LACDR-ISA templates in combination with RSpace.